joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 #### Model Providers

 As I have learned more about business and business practices in the software world, the more I distrust any corporate entity.
-I have to assume that companies have their best interest in mind and will immediately sacrifice my best interest for theirs.
-With genAI being a technology that is not easily understood (experts cannot explain why models generate the output they do) nor can stand up to scientific testing (different outputs generated for the same input), blindly trusting a company to provide a tool that is starting to be integrated into everything seems like a very ill-advised proposition for my interests.
+I have to assume that companies have their best interests in mind and will immediately sacrifice my best interest for theirs.
+With genAI being a technology that is not easily understood (experts cannot explain why models generate the output they do) nor can it stand up to scientific testing (different outputs generated for the same input), blindly trusting a company to provide a tool that is starting to be integrated into everything seems like a very ill-advised proposition for my interests.